Atlanta Botanical Garden---Atlanta and Gainesville!

 The Atlanta Botanical Garden, Gainesville opened in 2015; the first phase of development includes the Kay & Douglas Ivester Visitor Center and Amphitheater and five-acre Woodland Garden.
 A series of gardens set among hardwoods and featuring nationally recognized plant collections, the Woodland Garden celebrates the native Piedmont forest and plants that thrive in that environment.

-The Garden will welcome internationally acclaimed glass sculpture artist Dale Chihuly in 2016.
-Chihuly in the Garden will show from April 30-October 30, and feature more than 20 extravagantly beautiful installations, some of which are being created specifically for the Garden.
-Spectacular, magnetic, and beautiful only begin to describe what promises to be a transformative exhibition for the Atlanta Botanical Garden, which in 2016 will celebrate its 40th anniversary.
+The Garden welcomd internationally acclaimed glass sculpture artist Dale Chihuly in 2016.
+Chihuly in the Garden featured 19 extravagantly beautiful installations, some of which were created specifically for the Garden.
+Spectacular, magnetic, and beautiful only begin to describe what was a celebration for the Atlanta Botanical Garden, which in 2016 is celebrating its 40th anniversary.

 Exploration and Education